Canadian Museum of History: Early museum (1856–1968)

 The Canadian Museum of History originates from the collecting efforts of the Geological Survey of Canada (GSC), an organization established in 1842 in Montreal.
-In 1856 the Legislative Assembly of the Province of Canada passed an act that enabled the GSC to establish a museum to exhibit items found from its geological and archaeological field trips; with the museum initially established in Montreal.
+In 1856 the Legislative Assembly of the Province of Canada passed an act that enabled the GSC to establish a museum to exhibit items found from its geological and archaeological field trips; with the museum initially established in Montreal on Great St. James Street (now Saint Jacques Street).
 The museum held its first ethnological exhibit from 1862 to 1863, showcasing stone implements and fragments of pottery by First Nations.
 In 1877, the museum mandate was formally expanded to include the study of modern fauna and flora, in addition to human history, languages, and traditions.

-In 1881, the museum relocated from Montreal to downtown Ottawa; although space in the new facility soon proved to be inadequate, with the Royal Society of Canada petitioning the federal government to build a new building for the museum by 1896.
+In 1881, the museum relocated from Montreal to downtown Ottawa to what is now referred to as Former Geological Survey of Canada Building; although space in the new facility soon proved to be inadequate, with the Royal Society of Canada petitioning the federal government to build a new building for the museum by 1896.
 Preliminary plans for a new building were drawn up by 1899, although work on the building did not begin until 1906.
 In the following year, management of the museum was handed over from the GSC to the Department of Mines, with the mandate formally expanded to include anthropological studies.
-The new museum building, the Victoria Memorial building, was also completed in 1910, although it was not opened to the public until 1911.
+The new museum building, the Victoria Memorial Museum Building, was also completed in 1910, although it was not opened to the public until 1911.

 Under the Department of Mines, the museum formally established an anthropology division under the direction of Edward Sapir in 1910.
 Another anthropologist, Marius Barbeau, was also hired by the museum in the following year to assist Sapir.
 The anthropology division was charged with the preservation of the cultural heritage of people in Canada and assembling objects related to these cultures.
 Under Sapir's direction, the institution's research initially focused on Aboriginal communities across Canada they believed were imperilled by rapid acculturation.
 The museum's first anthropological exhibits were organized by Sapir and his protege, Franz Boas.
 Since this period, the museum had become a centre for Canadian anthropology, having attracted notable anthropologists including Diamond Jenness after the Second World War.

 In 1927, the museum division of the Department of Mines was renamed the National Museum of Canada.
 Management of the National Museum is transferred from the Department of Mines to the Department of Resources and Development in 1950.
 In 1965, the museum was split into two branches, one focused on natural history and another on human history.
 The mandate of the museum further expanded in the following decades, with the museum assuming the management of the Canadian War Museum in 1958, and its human history branch establishing a history division in 1964.